TadiT7/treble_experimentations_wiki/How-to-build-a-GSI?.md

 # How to build a Project Treble GSI ROM from source?

 In this guide I'll try to simplify building Treble GSI process.
-As you read this guide now I'll assume you already have a previous knowledge about How to build android from source, so I won't cover some points with too many basic details. **(Some contents of this tutorial is outdated, if you has any problems go to [the builders' group](https://t.me/phhtreblebuilders).)**
+As you read this guide now I'll assume you already have a previous knowledge about How to build android from source, so I won't cover some points with too many basic details. **(Some contents of this tutorial is outdated, if you has any problems go to [the builders' group](https://t.me/phhtreblebuilders).)
+Do not use dakkar or build-rom anymore!**
 So, let's start:

 **What you’ll need:**